How to Care for Clivia

 To get them to flower indoors, stop watering and keep the plant in a bright, cool spot, below 50°F (10°C) for at least 40 days and up to 90 days.
 (If giving it the long 90-day rest, you might need to water if the leaves start to wilt.)
 After it has rested, put your clivia in a warmer spot, resume watering, and it will flower in about 60 days.

-After they are done blossoming, start to fertilize the plants by watering weekly with a half-strength, water soluble fertilizer.
+After they are done blossoming, start fertilizing the plants by watering them weekly with a half-strength, water-soluble fertilizer.
 Remember to water weekly.
 Keep fertilizing until bringing it back inside in the fall.

 clivia-1750744_1920_full_width.jpg